TOCW1 Walk 26 : Shelford to Cambridge

 Finish: CB1 2JW at 10am

 - Coming off platform 2 at Shelford Station, turn right to cross the level crossing onto the main road, Station Road, your direction 215°.
-In 40 metres you pass the Railway Tavern on your left, which serves morning coffee.
+In 40 metres you pass what was the Railway Tavern pub on your left-hand side – now boarded up.

 - In 115 metres you cross the A1301, Tunwell’s Lane, to continue straight ahead on Woollards Lane, ignoring ways off.
+You should pass a café or shop open as you proceed through the village if in need of pre-walk refreshments.
 In a further 325 metres, you come to a T-junction (with house No.90 opposite) where you go left, on Church Street.

 - In 160 metres you come to the Church of St Mary the Virgin, Great Shelford, which is worth a look inside.